NeverSettels/doctors-portland/README.md

 4. Open the repository.
 5. Get an api key from  [BetterDoctor API](https://developer.betterdoctor.com/)
 6. Open Repository and add .env file and copy and paste the follwoing variable into it with your api keyAPI_KEY = your-api-key-here .
+7. Run npm i on the terminal to install all dependancies.
 7. Run npm start on your terminal.
 8. Enjoy site.